-Ofsted often receives questions about inspectors' approach to inspecting health and safety.
-Providers want to find out whether Ofsted expects to see rigorous health and safety checks on inspection; the extent to which inspectors check health and safety documentation for learners on work placements; and whether Ofsted conducts a health and safety audit.
+We often receive questions about inspectors' approach to inspecting health and safety.
+Providers want to find out whether we expect to see rigorous health and safety checks on inspection; the extent to which inspectors check health and safety documentation for learners on work placements; and whether we will do a health and safety audit.

-Ofsted is not a health and safety authority and it is not responsible for auditing health and safety standards within the learning environment.
+We are not a health and safety authority, nor are we responsible for auditing health and safety standards within the learning environment.
 However, inspectors have a duty to take prompt and proportionate action and to report any significant health and safety risks affecting learners that are identified during the course of an inspection.